Holman 1200 x 600mm Modular Raised Garden Bed

 Feeding: feed at planting and apply liquid organic products during growth and fruit development.

-Watering: although drought tolerant, best growth and fruiting comes with reliable moisture.
+Watering: best growth and fruiting comes with reliable moisture.

 Who doesn't love watermelon?
 The enormous, delicious, almost crunchy fruit drips with sweet, refreshing juice.
 Cold from the fridge, added to fruit salad or even juiced, poured over ice and topped with a sprig of mint – does it get any better or more summery than that?

 Watermelon is an interesting plant.
 As the name implies, it is incredibly juice-filled, yet it originally hails from very dry regions, and will in fact grow in near-drought conditions.
 The watermelon is great fun, and very rewarding to grow at home.
 Thanks to hybridising there are even varieties that can be grown in smaller gardens, and even in large pots.